PrimeLens/notes-react-native/README.md

 ### (AVD) Android Virtual Device Manager

-- To launch, supposed to be `android avd` from the command line but this way is depricated.
+- To launch, supposed to be `android avd` from the command line but this way is deprecated.
 Instead, _open a temporary new project_ in Android Studio and go top menu Tools > Android > AVD Manager
 - To create Virtual Device, hit create button, you can download imges.
 Wait a bit when hitting "Finish" it looks like it crashes but its just lag with not alert spinner.

 ### Running the default Hello World app in Android Studio

-- launch Android Studio and select 'open existing projecct' and open the android folder within the project, NOT the project itself.
+- launch Android Studio and select 'open existing project' and open the android folder within the project, NOT the project itself.

-- to the right of the green 'play' triange is a smaller green triange with a bug symbol (which means play with debug)  click that, select which emulator you want (set up previously)
+- to the right of the green 'play' triangle is a smaller green triangle with a bug symbol (which means play with debug)  click that, select which emulator you want (set up previously)

 - sometimes the app might need to be reloaded, use Command M to get the reload screen

-- to get console logs its the same as xcode where you load the debugger throug the browser, launch this process through Command M
+- to get console logs its the same as xcode where you load the debugger through the browser, launch this process through Command M

 - sometimes the Node package manager will fail to launch, if this happens launch a terminal window, navigate to the top level of the project which is above the android folder and inside it run `react-native start`